Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 Communication with type D

-The conversation should be direct and simple, without unnecessary details.
-Maximum arguments, focus on the main steps to achieve the goal.
-The representative of type D is always in a hurry, so you must convey your idea confidently and quickly.
-Be ready to repel pressure from his side with your confidence.
+Conversations with type D individuals should be direct and simple, without unnecessary details.
+Provide maximum arguments and focus on the main steps to achieve the goal.
+Type D representatives are always in a hurry, so convey your idea confidently and quickly.
+Be prepared to withstand pressure from their side with your own confidence.

 Professional Relationships

-Type D is an effective manager, especially clearly showing his abilities in times of crisis, in periods of new challenges.
-They ensure work will be done clearly in time, focus the team on the result.
-Because of their directness and ambition, they are often negatively perceived by others, especially by colleagues.
+Type D individuals are effective managers, particularly showing their abilities during crises and new challenges.
+They ensure work will be completed on time and focus the team on results.
+Because of their directness and ambition, they are often negatively perceived by others, especially colleagues.

-People of type D do not consider themselves obliged to reckon with the feelings of their colleagues; achievement of a goal is much more important for them than a friendly atmosphere in a team.
-They work hard and do an excellent job if they see the result of that work.
+People of type D do not consider themselves obliged to accommodate the feelings of their colleagues; achieving a goal is much more important to them than a friendly atmosphere in a team.
+They work hard and excel if they see the results of their work.

-They like working with people who can take responsibility and achieve results.
+They enjoy working with people who can take responsibility and achieve results.

 Type D works well when: